adamdehaven/vue-custom-tooltip/README.md

 Download `dist/vue-custom-tooltip.min.js` and include it in your file after importing Vue.
 Installing manually does not allow for customizing [Plugin Options](#options).

-Installing manually requires using the kebob-case component name.
+Installing manually requires using the kebab-case component name.

 ```html
 <!-- Import Vue -->